Category Archives: Tasty Snack

 Best Granola Ever (home-made)

 This granola is so addicting and so much cheaper to make than to buy.
-Thanks to our chef at school (Jordan Hunsecker) for turning me on to home-made granola!
+Play around with the recipe to make it your own!

-Pour mixture back into the mixing bowl and add:
+4. Pour mixture back into the mixing bowl and add whatever you like (or nothing):

 How Can the Kids Help?